Since 2007, $2 from every ticket sold has been invested back into tree plantings to create native, biodiverse forests in regional South Australia.

-This planting restored 17 hectares of shrubland and woodland heath to help the endangered Mount Lofty Ranges Chestnut-rumped Heathwren and the critically endangered Beautiful Firetail Finch (as well as many other local flora and fauna).
+These three years of combined effort have been designed to support the endangered Mount Lofty Ranges Chestnut-rumped Heathwren and the critically endangered Beautiful Firetail Finch (as well as many other local floral and fauna).

 Beautiful Firetail Finch.
 Photo credit David Cook CC-BY-NC 2.0